BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/labs/hello_html.md

 * If it isn't clear, find and click on the elements tab
 * Notice how the HTML tags are displayed
 * You can do this for **any website** to examine how it is structured
-  * or to change its colors, or remove ads, etc...?
+  * or to change its colors, or remove ads, etc...
   * Note that this only changes the page for you, and only while you're on that page.
 Refreshing the page will clear all changes.

 ## Block Out the Sections

 Let's start laying out our web page.
 HTML tags will stack on top of each other so the first step to laying out our webpage is to block out our main sections *in the order we want them to appear on the page*.

 We're going to need a *header* section, a *nav* section, and a section for our *main* content.
-You could use *div* tags to represent these, but [more modern HTML5 tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#content_sectioning) will be more accessible, and more readable for both humans and screen-readers.
+You could use *div* tags to represent these, but [more modern HTML5 tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#content_sectioning) will be more accessible, and more readable for both humans and bots.

 ## Add Content